"deep change"

 - Go to coffee shops, libraries, public lounges (may not be a bad idea but discipline must tag along as well.
 You can’t go to a coffee shop just so you can enjoy your favorite drink) And during the pandemic, many of these public places are not even available to us.

-- Stay off the public media! (great suggestion.
-Regardless of where your working from, stay off public media.
+- Stay off the public media!
+(Great suggestion.)
+Regardless of where you’re working from, stay off public media.

 What you really need is the discipline and focus for deep work.